Patrick O’Heffernan. Host, Music FridayLive!,

 A lot more changed besides the name as LA grew and became a downtown concrete desert.
 But LA goes through periodic renaissances – vast Spanish farms and orchards, oil production, the rise of the movie industry, the concentration of the aircraft and defense plants.
 It is going through another renaissance now with high tech and social media companies moving in, bringing thousands of millennials and professionals downtown and dozens of apartment towers filling the skylines to house them.
-Consequently, every available street-facing space is being converted into a trendy restaurant, wine bar or hot music venue.
+Consequently, it feels like every available street-facing space is being converted into a trendy restaurant, wine bar or hot music venue.

 The building at 267 South Main Street made the conversion a half-century ago and the city is catching up.
 It is the home of the Five Star, a classic dive bar, but a classy one.
 Unlike many beer joints with a mic and a PA in the corner, the Five Star has good music stage, a superb sound system, and a skillful sound board operator.
-While still a dive bar, the Five Star’s hip clientele, and music-knowledgeable staff attracts talent far beyond garage bands.
+While still a dive bar, the Five Star’s hip clientele, and music-knowledgeable staff attracts talent far beyond garage bands and wannabe metalheads.

 Owner, Marc Cordova and soundman Heath Waller told me that The Five Star Bar was originally built in 1910 and has a checkered past including serving as a speakeasy during Prohibition.
 The bar was bought by Cordova’s dad in 1971 and passed on to Marc, who passionately believes in quality sound and great rock and roll.
 He loves music and he and Waller will do what it takes to book it and make it sound great.